sunpy/solar-eclipse/README.md

 # solar-eclipse
-Code to process photographs of the Great American Solar Eclipse 2017
+Code to process photographs of the American Solar Eclipse 2017